Table of Contents

-Types of Threat Actors
+Types of Threat Actors and Their Motivations

-Hackers sometimes target governments and businesses based on their opposition to their target’s ideology.
+Hackers sometimes target governments and businesses based on opposition to their target’s ideology.
 “Anonymous” is a popular hacktivist group made up of people from all over the world, but other hacktivists might work alone.
 These threat actors are generally not financially motivated, seeking to damage data or infrastructure for political reasons.
 They can be external or insider threats focused on performing malicious activities and disrupting normal business productivity.

 Many corporations make the mistake of trusting any activity from employees or hired contractors.
 For example, an insider threat could be a newly disgruntled employee or a person who purposely targets a business or government.
 Competitor governments or businesses pay insiders to steal intellectual property and trade secrets, but some insider threats aim to simply do damage to their employer.
 Insider threats have become more common in recent years, inflicting the most damage and being the most difficult to detect since they have legitimate access to infrastructure and data.